willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 4. fully **documented steps** from the original data to the final presentation (plots, tables, etc.),
-5. a small and easy-to-use data set containing **all the numbers** necessary to re-plot and compare the data presented in the paper.
+5. a small and easy-to-use data set containing **all the numbers** necessary to re-plot and compare the data presented in the analysis.

 ---